-The quickest way to track UTM parameters in Kissmetrics
+The best way to track UTM parameters in Kissmetrics

 Learn how to capture UTM parameters and other marketing attribution information so you can run reports in Kissmetrics that show you what's driving your leads, customers and revenue.